 No matter how high the heat gets, the water itself cannot exceed a temperature of 212 degrees Fahrenheit (e.g. it’s boiling point).
 Sure, you can make bigger bubbles with a rolling boil, but that’ll just turn the water into vapor more quickly, and it will not increase the water temp.

 2. Slow Cooker Temperature on Low

-Slow cookers cook at a temperature of ~200 degrees Fahrenheit (87 degrees Celsius) when they’re on the Low setting.
+Slow cookers cook at low temperatures of ~200 degrees Fahrenheit (87 degrees Celsius) when they’re on the Low setting.
 As I mentioned earlier, slow cookers usually take about 7-8 hours to reach this temperature on the low setting.